department-of-veterans-affairs/va.gov-team/products/public-websites/README.md

 * FAQ page
 * Resources & Support pages

-They may also have a standalone Resources and Support page (/resources/).
+They may also have a standalone Resources and Support page under `/resources/`.
 (Not typical.)

 **Example content:**
 * URL: [https://www.va.gov/resources/gi-bill-and-other-va-education-benefit-payments-faqs/#:~:text=When%20will%20I%20get%20my,way%20to%20receive%20your%20payment](https://www.va.gov/resources/gi-bill-and-other-va-education-benefit-payments-faqs/#:~:text=When%20will%20I%20get%20my,way%20to%20receive%20your%20payment) – Q&A appears on FAQ page